 YTH Live PartnerChat: HIPAA Compliancy and Protection Online

 Paubox and Level Therapy present our first PartnerChat for YTH Live.
-Join us as we consider our experience working within HIPAA guidelines for mHealth and technology interventions, and learn from Level Therapy’s experience as well.
+Join us as we consider our experience working within HIPAA guidelines for mHealth and technology interventions, and learn from YTH and Level Therapy’s experience as well.
 Share your experience working with online privacy and health information as a nonprofit, provider, or techie.
 Paubox is the glue between our programs and HIPAA-compliant methods, and can be absolutely vital for your mHealth programs as well.

 Come chat with Each Mind Matters and youth about mental health and wellness through the power of digital storytelling.
 Youth speakers will chat about their desires and ideas for mental health programs while Each Mind Matters illustrates how programs can be used to elevate emotional wellness.
+This mental health track is brought to you by Each Mind Matters and Partners for Strong Minds.

 Engaging with Youth Workshop